RationAI/ratiopath/docs/learn/get-started/quick-start/tiling.md

 You will build a simple but efficient and scalable tiling pipeline for histopathology slides.
 This tutorial does not assume any existing knowledge of parallel processing frameworks.
 We will use [Ray Data](https://docs.ray.io/en/latest/data/data.html) and explain the necessary concepts as we go.
-The techniques you'll learn are fundamental to building scalable data processing workflows with `histopath`.
+The techniques you'll learn are fundamental to building scalable data processing workflows with `ratiopath`.

 This tutorial is divided into several sections:

 -   [Setup](#setup) will give you a starting point to follow the tutorial.
--   [Overview](#overview) will teach you the fundamentals of processing slides with `histopath` and Ray.
+-   [Overview](#overview) will teach you the fundamentals of processing slides with `ratiopath` and Ray.
 -   [Building the Pipeline](#building-the-pipeline) will guide you through the most common techniques in a tiling workflow.